 - Capital: At least EUR 1 in share capital.

-- Management: A president who can be a legal entity or an individual.
+- Management: A president, who may be an individual or a legal entity.

 الفرع مقابل الشركة التابعة